BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 ## Panel Discussion

-**Disclaimer:** The text contains my own personal, speculative opinions.
+**Disclaimer:** This text contains my own personal, speculative opinions.
 You might disagree heavily and that's ok.

 On the 20th of Mai, I joined a penal to discuss the role of *artificial intelligence (AI)* in the *creative process*.
 It was held in the context of the Munich Creative Business Week by the Wavelet (University for Music and Theater) and the [Munich Center for Digital Science and AI](https://sites.hm.edu/mucdai/news_mucdai/details_news_mucdai_26944.de.html).